zouyingcao/SCANS/README.md

+# SCANS
-# SCANS: Mitigating the Exaggerated Safety for LLMs via Safety-Conscious Activation Steering
+Official repository for our AAAI 2025 paper ["SCANS: Mitigating the Exaggerated Safety for LLMs via Safety-Conscious Activation Steering"](https://arxiv.org/abs/2408.11491).

+## Overview
+Motivated by the intuition of representation engineering to steer model behavior, the key idea behind our SCANS is to extract the refusal behavior vectors, and anchor the safety-critical layers for steering.
+SCANS then evaluates the harmfulness of inputs to guide output distribution against or consistent with the refusal behavior, which achieves a balance between adequate safety and exaggerated safety.
 ![overview](https://github.com/user-attachments/assets/1a97cfe2-db17-4136-bf65-dd9b3a7b5622)

 ## Recommended software environment